 To learn more about Chem Club please visit: https://sites.google.com/view/chemclub

 RECENT ACTIVITIES ARE HIGHLIGHTED BELOW:

 Chemistry Club provides free tutoring sessions to help anyone taking General Chemistry or Organic Chemistry.
 Tutoring takes place in Regents Hall 353 from 8-10PM, Wednesday and Sunday nights throughout the school year.

 In order to foster a sense of community among majors at all levels, the Chemistry Club has organized several events throughout the year.
 Most notably, the Chemistry Club annually celebrates Mole Day (10/23), Chem Club BBQ, and Chemsgiving.

 The Chem Club has a mentorship program connecting underclassman and upperclassman majors in the Chemistry Department.
 The purpose of the mentorship program is to provide support throughout the year, provide an opportunity to develop a strong community, and to discuss academic and professional goals.

 Volunteering at Georgetown Hospital

 This program was started during the 2000/2001 school year by a group of undergraduates in the Chemistry Club.
 Initially, students would go over a couple times a month to perform hands-on demonstrations for the children at the pediatric unit of the Lombardi Cancer center.
-This year, Chemistry Club members have gone to the hospital at least once a week, working closely with the Child Life Specialists.
 Our members do experiments such as Invisible Ink, Making Slime, and Baking Soda Volcanoes.
 The kids love it!

 Previous Chemistry Club events may be found included "Liquid Nitrogen Ice Cream Party," "Chemistry Club Barbeques," "Research Opportunities Information Session," and more.
 For more information, contact Prof. Yang and/or the Chemistry Club.